Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ##### Python Lists

-You can use a list instead of an array to represent an array.[^lists-footnote].
+> **You can use a list of integers instead of an array to represent an integer array index.[^lists-footnote]**

 Using a list is useful if you are writing an array index by hand, but in all other cases, it is better to use an actual array instead.
 This will perform basic type checking (like that the shape and dtype are correct) when the index array is created rather than when the